-The time had come to board the plane and take our roughly 20 minute ascent to 12,500 feet before plunging to the earth at terminal velocity (about 120 miles per hour).
-I mentioned before about the 30 minute wait being the longest of my life?
-Well I was horribly wrong!
-It was actually the next 20 that were the most terrifying since where I was seated, next to the door, I could see straight down.
-Now, people will always tell you do not look down, but does that ever really happen?
-Of course I looked down and, well, I almost backed out.
+The time had come to board the plane and take our roughly 20-minute ascent to 12,500 feet before plunging to the earth at terminal velocity (about 120 miles per hour).
+I mentioned before about the 30-minute wait being the longest of my life?
+Well, I was horribly wrong!
+It was actually the next 20 that was the most terrifying since where I was seated, next to the door, I could see straight down.
+Now, people will always tell you to not look down, but does that ever really happen?
+Of course, I looked down and, well, I almost backed out.
 My mind kept telling me “why would you jump out of this perfectly good airplane?!”
 There was nothing wrong with the airplane, no mechanical failures, and no emergency procedures that had to be taken, in which jumping out with a parachute would most likely be the choice in an inevitable plane crash.
 No, there was nothing wrong with the plane and my plan was to jump out anyway.